Frequently Asked Questions About Joy School

 - The lesson plans include all of the lyrics for the songs.

-- The Joy School 2.0 lesson plans will also be annually updated to correct mistakes or improve activities according to member feedback, so please let us know what we can do better to serve the wider Joy School family!
+- The Joy School 2.0 lesson plans will also be constantly updated, so please let us know what we can do better to serve the wider Joy School family!

-Your lifetime membership dues pay for lifetime access to the Joy School version you paid for, and all the accompanying illustrations and music.
+Your subscription covers access to the Joy School version you paid for and all the accompanying illustrations and music.
 This is one year of lesson plans: two semesters of 62+ lesson plans, which should take you through nine months of Joy School.
 It also helps pay for the enormous number of hours spent by our professionals revising, reorganizing, and updating the lesson plans and adding easy accessibility to the music and art.
-In addition it pays those who man our online help line if there is a question or a technical problem.
+In addition, it pays those who man our online support if there is a question or a technical problem.

 Setting Up a Joy School Group